liamcottle/rns.js/README.md

 - [x] Close Links and listen for when they are closed by the other side
 - [x] Send and receive data packets over an established Link

+## Examples

+There's a few scripts in the [examples](./examples) folder for reference on what currently works.

 ## TODO

 - [ ] Tidy up logic for sending packets and packet types